We have a dynamic Board of Directors championing our cause, while helping to strengthen the organization and scale our impact.

 Kevin Torvik

-Kevin has been a police officer for 23 years, working in patrol, drug, outlaw motorcycle gang and gang enforcement units, as well as having supervisory roles in the recruiting, human resources and school liaison sections.
-At that time, he took a leave from policing to be a senior adviser to Canada’s Minister of National Defense.
-Kevin’s passion for supporting youth-targeted anti-drug and gang initiatives helped lead to the creation of YBYG.
+Kevin has been a police officer for 23 years working in patrol, drug, outlaw motorcycle gang and gang enforcement units as well as having supervisory roles in the recruiting, human resources and school liaison sections.
+In that time, he took a leave from policing to be a senior adviser to Canada’s Minister of National Defense.
+Kevin’s passion supporting youth targeted anti-drug and gang initiatives helped lead to the creation of YBYG.
 He first met Joe when they were both students at Templeton Secondary; little did they both know the positive impact that would result years later.

 Barry Capozzi